RJAIN-27/SlackBot-CSC510/Design.md

 ## Use Cases
 1. Issue a Book
+    1.1 Preconditions
+        A user "XYZ" has authenticated himself into the library system.
+    1.2 Main Flow

 2. Return a Book
 3. Answer simple questions instantly
 4. Pattern matching and suggesting books from a set of queries posed by the user